skeeto/optparse/README.md

 errmsg field, which can be printed to anywhere.
 The downside to Optparse is that this error message will always be in English rather than the current locale.

+4. It's for POSIX.
+If you want to port your code to a non-POSIX platform,  you may (or may not) find a POSIX-style getopt.
+You will definitely find Optparse.

 ## Permutation